sergey-vun/microsoft-graph-docs/concepts/data-connect-quickstart-05.md

     2. **Subscription**: select your Azure subscription
     3. **Resource group**: GraphDataConnect
     4. **Version**: V2
-    5. **Location**: pick an Azure region in the same region as your Office 365 region
+    5. **Location**: pick an Azure region in the same region as your Microsoft 365 region

     ![Azure-ADF-Create](images/data-connect-adf-create.png)